 The main theme of my research is the dynamics of ice, whether it exists on Earth or in space.
-I am a Postdoctoral Fellow in the Planetary Habitability group at GT, and am now located at JPL/Woods Hole.
+I was a Postdoctoral Fellow in the Planetary Habitability group at GT, and am now located at JPL/Woods Hole.

 On Earth, I focus on the processes that affect the evolution of ice sheets (or ice shells), glaciers and ice shelves and how they interact with external climate forcing and internal structural effects.
 The main avenue in this regard concerns the mechanics of fracture, rifting, iceberg calving and collapse of ice.
 These processes likely account for up to two thirds of all ice mass lost from the Earth’s poles to the oceans, a fact that has important implications for future sea level rise.
 While up until now I have mostly focused on Antarctica’s ice shelves, I am also shifting towards the Arctic and the use of imagery and altimetry over Greenland’s glaciers to improve collapse predictability there.
 I am the Science PI on a recently-selected Operation IceBridge research proposal that involves using IceBridge data to evaluate the stability of four of Greenland’s glaciers (Rink, Helheim, Jakobshavn, and Kangerdlussuaq).
 Specifically, I will use imagery and altimetry to determine and compare damage states in glacier ice and proglacial mélange, and apply these observational data to fractal fragmentation and fragment-fabric models to characterize the transition mechanism between intact and de-stabilized glaciers.